-Are you looking for your ideal California teaching job as a special education teacher, substitute teacher, or school support professional?
+Are you looking for your idea California special education job?
 Can you picture what your life would be like in the fast-paced, thrilling city of San Jose?
-If you are a special education teacher, substitute teacher, physical therapist, occupational therapist, school nurse, psychologist, counselor, preschool teacher, administrator, or other school support professional, San Jose, California, has so much to offer you!
+Whether you’re an occupational therapist, speech-language pathologist, special education teacher, school psychologist, school counselor, or school nurse, San Jose, California, has so much to offer you!

 San Jose is considered the Capital of Silicon Valley.
 This town is techy and futuristic.
 It’s diverse and bustling.
 And on top of that, it’s got greenspaces and Green Vision, a comprehensive strategy to lead the nation in sustainability.
 The city covers around 180 square miles, is home to nearly 1 million people, has an average daily temperature of 60 degrees, and gets about 300 days of sunshine each year.